 Rescue and rehabilitation

 Many people find the experience of rehabilitating native wildlife rewarding, however it is time consuming and can be very expensive.
-If you are thinking about getting into wildlife care for the first time, the Department of Environment and Heritage Protection recommends that you get in contact with your local volunteer wildlife care association.
+If you are thinking about getting into wildlife care for the first time, the Department of Environment and Heritage Protection (EHP) recommends that you get in contact with your local volunteer wildlife care association.
 These organisations can be found in most major regional centres.

 Caring for native wildlife takes a lot of experience.
 It is not like looking after a cat or a dog; native animals have special dietary requirements, need frequent veterinary care and strong commitment to rehabilitating the wildlife by the carer.
 Volunteer wildlife care associations provide non-financial support to members, advice about wildlife care and also provide a valuable opportunity to talk to other people interested in looking after native wildlife.

 Some native animals need highly specialised care; koalas, echidna, platypus, raptors and reptiles are some examples of animals that require high levels of expertise and a degree of specialisation.
 Many of these species are also threatened and their survival is highly significant.
 Only people with extensive experience in the rehabilitation of these species will be able to get a rehabilitation permit for them.

 If you intend to look after and rehabilitate protected native animals, you will need a rehabilitation permit.
 However people can rescue sick, injured or orphaned protected native animals without any type of licence of permit.